ekino/gems/a11y/README.md

 ### 7. Responsive Design for Zoom

 Ensure your UI works when users zoom up to 200%.
+Avoid setting fixed (`px`) sizes on container elements.

 ```css
 /* ✅ Prefer */